 All Episodes of Gen X Voices

-Giving Gen X women an opportunity to be heard, talking about something they’re passionate about.
+Giving Gen X women opportunities to be heard, talking about their life journeys so far and what they’re passionate about.

 What’s Gen X Voices all about?

 We start off this series with Dr Clare Forder, chatting with her about Gen X being the transitional generation of tech and social media.
 In this 30 minute chat, we cover who we are as Gen X women, how this series can develop, social media and cyberbullying for our kids (not mine, just the entire generation’s!), marches, politics, gender equality, community.
 Likes and positive comments/shares welcome.

 Some swearing throughout.
 Full copyright belongs to Susan B. Bentley 2020.
 Original music copyrighted.

 Embracing inconvenience and the art of polite protest with Suzi Warren

 Suzi is a London based artist who worked in advertising for 20 yrs before starting her own business, Twisted Twee in 2003, making items of practical lunacy.
 Suzi is the creator of polite protests, becoming a human billboard to express her reaction to political and social events.
 She’s currently selling her masks online at twistedtwee.co.uk as well as the fantastic hag range, reclaiming words used to describe older women.
 You can find Suzi on Instagram and Twitter.
 Likes and positive comments/shares welcome.